arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-24.d05.md

 ---

-MEDITATIONS: Keys 15, 10, 5, 0.
+MEDITATION  : Keys 15, 10, 5, 0.
 I fear no evil.
 For this day’s experience is part of the manifestation of a perfect order.
-Let me hear the Vrice that expounds its true meaning.
+Let me hear the Voice that expounds its true meaning.
 LET ME SHARE NOW IN THE HEAVENLY VISION.

 ---